jonmartinsolaas/demo/README.md

 # demo
-demo - showing autocomplete hang (see bug in autocomplete-extension repo)
+demo - showing autocomplete hang (see bug in autocomplete-extension repo) using vaadin4spring sidebar addon.